- New Zealand

 A tropical island paradise nestled in the waters surrounding Indonesia, Bali is a popular destination for those looking to bask in glorious sunshine as well as for those more intrepid explorers who are in search of adventure.
 If you are planning your first trip to this magical island, read on to discover the best places to stay and the best things to do in Bali on your holiday.

 As a volcanic island surrounded by a series of smaller islets, Bali offers a wide range of activities and excursions.
 There’s scope to enjoy cultural, sporting and adventurous pursuits, as well as some glorious opportunities to soak up the sun and revel in the beautiful scenery.
 This is a truly incredible place that all but guarantees an unforgettable holiday no matter where you choose to stay but certainly learning about where to stay in Bali and what to do whilst you are there before you visit, will help you make the most of your time in paradise.

-Bali has an extensive collection of resorts and locations, each of which offer something different.
+With such an extensive collection of incredible resorts and hotels in Bali, there is truly something for everyone.
 From the cultural gem of Sanur and the lively beaches of Kuta and Seminyak to tranquil Lombok and the stunning inland gem of Ubud, Bali provides an array of holiday experiences.
 Here’s an insight into the best places to stay in Bali.

 Sanur is one of the island’s original tourist resorts and it has a charming, rustic, small-town vibe.
-Located in the south east of the island, visitors are confronted with a sprawling golden sand beach in addition to an impressive collection of artisan shops and stores that are bound to turn the heads of anyone hoping to stock up on unique mementos to take home.
+Located in the south east of the island, visitors are confronted with a sprawling golden sand beach in addition to an impressive collection of artisan shops and stores that are bound to turn the heads of anyone hoping to stock up on unique mementoes to take home.

 Kuta is arguably Bali’s most famous beach resort.
 Seized upon by developers who wanted to bring this morsel of perfection to the global traveller, Kuta has grown significantly over the years, but has managed to retain much of its beauty.